frozenfoxx/puppet-rclone/README.md

 ## Limitations

 This module has only been tested on Debian-based systems though rclone is multiplatform.
 It also does not have a way built-in to work with environment variables such as when handling Docker container-based launches.
+It will likely work on macOS though would need additional handling to make it more native.

 ## Development